Sammy Hagar receives his star on the Hollywood Walk of Fame - ExBulletin

 “We had nothing, maybe enough money for gas to get to the beach.
 Four kids raised by a single mother and she wants to come here and see the movie stars.
 She was really in love with the film industry and Clark Gable and those guys,” he explained.

 “I remember seeing this thing and thinking it was way beyond a dream.
 You have dreams, then you have the dream you didn’t dream,” he exclaimed.
-“It’s one of those dreams I haven’t dreamed and wow.”
+“It's one of those dreams I didn't dream of and- wow.”

 For 50 years, the Red Rocker has been a musical powerhouse.